mayankmalik01/Self-driving-car/README.md

 Your deliverable is test.txt

 We will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart.

+Dataset can be downloaded from at [Comma.ai speed challenge](https://github.com/commaai/speedchallenge)